ThelmaLobo/ThelmaLobo/README.md

 🛡️ Cybersecurity Enthusiast | Risk & Compliance Professional

 Hi there!
-I’m a tech risk advisor with an experience in Big 4, helping businesses stay secure, compliant, and resilient.
+I’m a tech risk professional with an experience in Big 4, helping businesses stay secure, compliant, and resilient.
 I’ve conducted physical security audits at data centres, navigated SLA frameworks, and now leveling up with hands-on cyber labs, breaking things (ethically), and building resilience into systems that matter.

 👩🏽‍💻 Currently focused on sharpening my technical skills in cyber security.